davovoid/libmergea4toa3/README.md

 git clone https://github.com/davovoid/libmergea4toa3.git
 ```

-* Execute the `clean install` goal from your favourite Maven-friendly IDE or using the following Maven command:
+* Execute the `clean install` goal from your favorite Maven-friendly IDE or using the following Maven command:

 ```
 mvn clean install
 ```

+* A A4 to A3 merging test will be performed (it may take some minutes).
+After that, the Maven command line should build successfully.

-* Ready to go!
+* Now you are ready to go!